durrantlab/prot2prot/README.md

   browser, inference in the browser)
 * `./pdbs/` : Code that puts PDB data in a Python module (for convenience in testing).
+* `./py-tensorflow-training/` : Code for training the pix2pix model.

 # TODO